Torbenfeldt: Hansen and van Deurs families, 1765–1873

 Jacob Friederich (Frederik) van Deurs wearing his red chamberlain's uniform.

 In 1765, Frudendal was acquired by Stephen Hansen.
 His widow kept the estate until her death.
 The estate was later owned by his son Wilhelm August Hansen until his death in 1796.
-He refurbushed the dilapidated buildings and was an excellent farmer.
+He refurbished the dilapidated buildings and was an excellent farmer.
 He was a member of the Royal Danish Agricultural Society and the Great Danish Agricultural Commission of 1685.
 Wilhelm August Hansen was married twice, first to Jacobæa Elisabeth Graah (1752–1675) and then to her sister Inger Charlotte Graah (1747–1818).